-It’s always nice to learn about the town you’re visiting.
-To learn more about the town’s past, head to the Historical Museum, one of the best Marco Island activities.
+It’s always nice to learn about the area you’re visiting.
+To learn more about the island’s past, head to the Historical Museum, one of the best things to do in Marco Island.

-Since its doors opened in 2010, the Marco Island Historical Museum explores the area’s indigenous Calusa tribe.
+Since its doors opened in 2010, the Marco Island Historical Museum has been exploring and educating about the area’s indigenous Calusa tribe.
 You’ll get to see what life in Florida was like long before colonizers arrived.

 Unearthed from archeological digs, artifacts are displayed from as early as the late 1800s.
 One room has been transformed completely into a life-size replica display of a Calusa village.

 Other permanent exhibits chronicle the area’s history from its beginnings as a Native American settlement, a fishing village, a pineapple plantation, and a clam cannery until rapid expansion began in the 1960s.